hockeytim11/HallPass/README.md

 | 456789 | lastName | Person | 2 | Panther, Pink |
 | 654321 | Bar | Foo | 3 | Tiger, Tony |

-## Log sheet
+## Log Sheet
-The logging sheet will simply append any printed records to the first empty row in column A. Feel free to add/delete/edit rows, it shouldn't mess up the logging function.
+The Google Sheet will simply append any printed records to the first empty row in column A. Feel free to add/delete/edit rows, it shouldn't mess up the logging function.